KyleCorlett/Portfolio_Assignment/README.md

 - fixed links on other pages with new nav bar
 - Made Nav bar link images black and white
 - Added background img to all pages
+- New pages for blogs on main layout
+- Added cards to main blog page and links to each blog
+- Styled card layouts